Arl-Miz/E-commerce/README.md

 ## Usage

-Open a terminal and run the following command to run the Application!
+Open a terminal and run the following command to start the Application!

 ```sh
 git clone https://github.com/Arl-Miz/E-commerce.git